Annual FERPA Notification

 - Consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

 - File a complaint with the U.S. Department of Education concerning alleged failures by University of Arkansas Community College in Morrilton to comply with the requirements of FERPA.

 The name and address of the Office that administers FERPA is:

 The UACCM website, http://www.uaccm.edu, provides a copy of students’ rights under the act and the procedure for filing complaints.

 The primary purpose of directory information is to allow UACCM to include information from the student’s education records in certain school publications for student recognition, honor roll, and graduation programs.
 Directory information is generally not considered harmful or an invasion of privacy if released and can be disclosed to outside organizations without a student’s prior written consent.

 UACCM has designated the following information as directory information:

-Student’s name, address, telephone, electronic mail address, photograph, date of birth, major field of study, dates of enrollment, grade level, participation in recognized activities and sports, certificates and/or degrees received, honors and recognition awards received, and most recent school attended.
+Student’s name, address, telephone, electronic mail address, photograph, date of birth, major field of study, dates of enrollment, grade level, participation in recognized activities and sports, certificates and/or degrees received, enrollment status, honors and recognition awards received, and most recent school attended.
 UACCM may disclose any of these items without prior written consent, unless notified in writing to the contrary prior to disclosure.
 To prevent disclosure of “directory information,” you must notify the UACCM Registrar’s Office in writing.
 Student notification is only effective for one semester or summer term.

 Disclosure of Educational Records